DNA Groups

 Multiplication

 Because they have a simple structure and are conversation-based, DNA groups are easily replicable.
 They will multiply as new people are incorporated and as unsaved friends join in.
-Groups will not be more than 4 people, so beyond that number requires a new group to be formed.
+Groups should not be more than 6 people, so beyond that number requires a new group to be formed.

 How to use our DNA Group sessions